 Since this is a doctoral class, your entire grade rests on this paper.
-By no later than October 16, please provide me with a one-paragraph description of your topic and with an abbreviated reference list (no more than a page.
-This is just to I can find ways to assist you.)
+By no later than February 15 please provide me with a one-paragraph description of your topic as well as an abbreviated reference list.
+These submissions are mandatory and are a way for me to assist you in defining the dimension of the achievement gap you will explore.